Pride and Prejudice

 - Plus, he waited until the Netherfield contingent had left before he started spreading his anti-Darcy story around.

 - Hmm.
 It's not looking good for Wickham.

 - Plus, Mr. Darcy might be kind of a jerk, but he's not actually immoral.

 - Cue another character transformation.
 Lizzy is suddenly ashamed of herself: she's been prejudiced against Darcy.

 - She even admits that Jane didn't act much like she loved Bingley.

 - There's still the little matter of him thinking her family is disgusting—but, um, he's actually right about that.

-When she returns to the house, Elizabeth discovers that Mr. Darcy and Colonel Fitzwilliam had dropped by to say good-bye (they're heading out of town), but they had needed to leave before she returned.
+- When she returns to the house, Elizabeth discovers that Mr. Darcy and Colonel Fitzwilliam had dropped by to say good-bye (they're heading out of town), and now they're gone.